haidinhtuan/doctoshotgun/README.md

 You can give name of centers in which you want specifictly looking for:

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com \
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com \
-      --center "Centre de Vaccination Covid 19 - Ville de Paris" \
+      --center "Messe Berlin/ Halle 21" \
-      --center "Centre de Vaccination du 7eme arrondissement de Paris - Gymnase Camou"
+      --center "Velodrom Berlin"
 ```

 ### Select patient

-For doctolib accounts with more thant one patient, you can select patient just after launching the script:
+For doctolib accounts with more than one patients, you can select patient just after launching the script (Don't forget to add patients to your Doctolib account first):

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com PASSWORD
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com PASSWORD
 Available patients are:
-* [0] Roger Philibert
+* [0] Hai Dinh Tuan
-* [1] Luce Philibert
+* [1] Max Mustermann
 For which patient do you want to book a slot?
 ```

 You can also give the patient id as argument:

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com PASSWORD -p 1
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com PASSWORD -p 1
-Starting to look for vaccine slots for Luce Philibert in 1 next day(s) starting today...
+Starting to look for vaccine slots for Max Mustermann in 1 next day(s) starting today...
 ```

-### Set time window
+### Customizing your search window:

-By default, the script looks for slots between now and next day at 23:59:59.
-If you belong to a category of patients that is allowed to book a slot in a more distant future, you can expand the time window.
-For exemple, if you want to search in the next 5 days :
+By default, the script looks for slots in the next 30 days (including the current day).
+However, if this is not your best option, of course you can change your search time window.
+For example, if you want to search in the next 5 days :

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com -t 5
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com -t 5
 Password:
-Starting to look for vaccine slots for Roger Philibert in 5 next day(s) starting today...
+Starting to look for vaccine slots for Hai Dinh Tuan in 5 next day(s) starting today...
 This may take a few minutes/hours, be patient!
 ```

 ### Look on specific date

-By default, the script looks for slots between now and next day at 23:59:59.
-If you can't be vaccinated right now (e.g covid in the last 3 months or out of town) and you are looking for an appointment in a distant future, you can pass a starting date:
+By default, the script looks for slots in the next 30 days (including the current day).
+If you can't be vaccinated right now (e.g you are infected recently or simply don't belong to any priotised group) and you are looking for an appointment in a distant future, you can pass a starting date:

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com --start-date 17/06/2021
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com --start-date 20/06/2021
 Password:
-Starting to look for vaccine slots for Roger Philibert in 7 next day(s) starting 17/06/2021...
+Starting to look for vaccine slots for Hai Dinh Tuan in 7 next day(s) starting 20/06/2021...
 This may take a few minutes/hours, be patient!
 ```

 ### Filter by vaccine

-The Pfizer vaccine is the only vaccine allowed in France for people between 16 and 18.
-For this case, you can use the -z option.
+You can filter by the vaccine type, as explained in the table above.
+For example, please use option -z to specifically looking for Pfizer/BioNTech vaccine appointment.

 ```
-$ ./doctoshotgun.py paris roger.philibert@gmail.com PASSWORD -z
+$ ./doctoshotgun.py berlin haidinhtuan@gmail.com PASSWORD -z
-Starting to look for vaccine slots for Luce Philibert...
+Starting to look for vaccine slots for Hai Dinh Tuan...
 Vaccines: Pfizer
 This may take a few minutes/hours, be patient!
 ```

-It is also possible to filter on Moderna vaccine with the -m option.
+Similarly, Moderna vaccine appointments can be filtered with the -m option.

 ## Development